juriad/advent-2020/README.md

 I even quite liked the syntax, just commas were problematic.

 Game of Life in multiple dimensions - rather easy but hard to generalize to variable number of dimensions without huge repeats in the code.
 The language seems slow as the task took 47 seconds.

+## Day 18 - PostScript

+PostScript is another of old languages; it is pretty comfortable to work with it.
+I missed more commands for operations with the stack (like Forth has).
+It does not have a great documentation; this is the best list of commands that I found: http://www.math.ubc.ca/~cass/courses/ps.html

+The task was interesting.
+The stack-based language was a good fit for it.
+The second part was not very hard but revealed couple errors.

 # Language Pool

 * C++
 * Joy
-* PostScript
 * Scratch
 * Smalltalk
 * TeX